jfdm/notes/types.md

   You will have seen static typing if you have programmed in Java, Scala, C, C++, Swift, OCaml, or Haskell.

 + **dynamic types**
-  type check programs at runtime, duck typing (a la python) is a for of dynamic typing.
+  type check programs at runtime, duck typing (a la python) is a form of dynamic typing.
   You will have seen dynamic typing if you have programmed in Python, JavaScript, and PHP.

 + **gradual typing** allows you to do both